• Skip to primary navigation

 6. Exact Match Keywords.
 While Google has gotten much better at understanding related words and keyword phrases that may be in different orders or broken up on your page, having an exact match for the keyword phrase people search for the most is still important.

 7. Pursue a robust and diverse link profile.Quantity and Diversity of Linking Websites.
 This refers to your inbound link profile.
-It’s important to have not just a lot of inbound links to your site, but to have them from different domains rather than having many of them come from one website.
+It’s important to have not just a lot of inbound links to your site, but to have them from different websites, rather than having many of them come from one website.

 8. Content Accuracy.
 If the content on your page is at odds with widely accepted facts, it’s unlikely to rank well.
 While Google is looking for authoritative pages, part of what makes a page authoritative is Google’s assessment of its accuracy.